Steps to Joining

 Roles and Expectations

 As the developer, I am responsible for the physical plant and the finances until the condominium conversion is final.
 I welcome help in these areas if people are interested, but it is not a requirement.
-After the conversion is complete, in 2018, all of the owners will make decisions about maintenance of their property, as is usual in condominiums and in cohousing.
+After the conversion is complete, all of the owners will make decisions about maintenance of their property, as is usual in condominiums and in cohousing.
 All community members (owners and renters) will make decisions together about meals, use of the common house, and other community plans.

 All community members will be responsible for creating a cohousing community, with meals, work days and meetings.
 The new folks will be the primary drivers for setting the tone and culture of the community, deciding how many meals to schedule, and how to run meetings and make decisions.
 There is money in the budget for hiring consultants for guidance and training in group decision-making, conflict resolution, etc. This is included in the rents and association fees.